 - 7. From the Application Type list, select Web. - 8.
 From the Web Session list, select the web session you created. - 9.
 From the Site list, select the site you created that contains the application. - 10.
 Select the Enabled check box to enable the site when you save. - 11.
 Click Save.

 PingAccess for Azure AD

-Configure PingAccess to provide secure external access to legacy on-premises applications using PingAccess for Azure AD and Microsoft Azure AD.
+Configure PingAccess to provide secure external access to legacy on-premises applications using PingAccess for Azure AD and Microsoft Entra ID (formerly Microsoft Azure AD).